Meryl Ye

 prof_pic.jpg

-Hihi!
 I’m a second-year PhD student at Carnegie Mellon University in the School of Computer Science’s Software and Societal Systems Department, where I am supported by a Sansom Graduate Fellowship.
 I am advised by Steve Rathje and Bob Kraut.

 My research examines how sociotechnical systems shape human judgment, autonomy, and wellbeing.
-I am particularly interested in the consequences of interacting with conversational AI, including how these systems influence beliefs, decision-making, trust, and emotional support.
+I have recently been interested in the consequences of interacting with conversational AI, including how these systems influence beliefs, decision-making, trust, and emotional support.
+I combine conceptual, empirical, and interdisciplinary approaches to study these questions, drawing on qualitative interviews and diary studies, behavioral experiments, surveys, computational analyses, and theory-building.

 I am also a research assistant with Data & Society’s AI on the Ground team, where I study how people use general-purpose AI systems for emotional and mental health support, including both the benefits these systems provide and the risks that emerge when they become embedded in care practices.